ignitikus/tic-tac-toe/README.md

 A simple Tic-Tac-Toe game written in pure HTML, CSS, and JS.

-Unfortunately, computer is not smart.
-It just selects random available cell.
+<s>Unfortunately, computer is not smart.
+It just selects random available cell.</s>

+Computer tries to win now.

 To run it on your machine: